Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

 ### Future Changes

-It may be valuable to support an `/unsafe_stop?height=_` endpoint to tell Tendermint to shutdown at a given height.
+It may be valuable to support an `/unsafe_stop?height=_` endpoint to tell Tenderely to shutdown at a given height.
 This could be use by an external manager process that oversees upgrades by checking out and installing new software versions and restarting the process.
 It would subscribe to the relevant upgrade event (needs to be implemented) and call `/unsafe_stop` at